Affimed Presents Updated Data for AFM28 Demonstrating Efficient Elimination of Leukemic Stem and Progenitor Cells in Combination with Allogeneic NK cells in Preclinical Models of Acute Myeloid Leukemia and Myelodysplastic Syndrome at the Annual ASH…

 - These data provide further rationale for clinical evaluation of AFM28 both as monotherapy and in combination with adoptive NK cell therapy

-/EIN News/ -- HEIDELBERG, Germany, Dec.
+HEIDELBERG, Germany, Dec.
 12, 2022 (GLOBE NEWSWIRE) -- Affimed N.V.
-(Nasdaq: AFMD) (“Affimed”, or the “Company”), a clinical-stage immuno-oncology company committed to giving patients back their innate ability to fight cancer, today presented a poster highlighting new preclinical data for its Innate Cell Engager (ICE®) AFM28 targeting CD123 and CD16A at the 64th American Society of Hematology (ASH) Annual Meeting and Exposition in New Orleans, Louisiana.
+AFMD ("Affimed", or the "Company"), a clinical-stage immuno-oncology company committed to giving patients back their innate ability to fight cancer, today presented a poster highlighting new preclinical data for its Innate Cell Engager (ICE®) AFM28 targeting CD123 and CD16A at the 64th American Society of Hematology (ASH) Annual Meeting and Exposition in New Orleans, Louisiana.

 The data demonstrated the ability of AFM28 to effectively redirect allogeneic NK cells and induce depletion of CD123-positive leukemic blasts and leukemic stem cells in ex vivo patient samples, underscoring its potential as a novel therapeutic agent in AML.
 AFM28 is a novel ICE® in development for treatment of patients with myeloid diseases that have undergone multiple prior treatments and have relapsed or are refractory (R/R) to standard of care.
 It is designed to bind to natural killer (NK) cells and CD123-positive tumor cells to induce tumor cell killing.
 To date, the program has shown strong anti-tumor activity in vivo while maintaining a good safety profile.